michaelknigge/janel/Documentation/HowToRun.md

 Custom icons for the executable can be set in one of two ways:

 1. Use one of the resource editors mentioned above to replace the generic icons with your own custom icons.
 2. Or replace the App.ico file with your own custom icon file, naming it App.ico.
-Then rebuild Janel following the instructions in `HowToCompile.md`.
+Then rebuild Janel following the instructions in [How to build](./HowToBuild.md).

 ## Versioning
 To set the version of the executable, so that it can be viewed in the properties of the executable using Windows Explorer, you will need to add a Version resource to the executable.
 Use Visual Studio or, if one is available, a resource editor that allows you to add a Version resource.
 The following instructions are for Visual Studio.